5 micro habits for a healthy new year

 5. Exercise portion control.

-Selecting small portions of indulgent foods will allow you to enjoy a variety of the foods offered, while still controlling your calorie intake.
+Selecting small portions of indulgent foods will allow you to enjoy a variety of options, while still controlling your calorie intake.

 6. Don’t drink your calories.